 The camber is the outward or inward inclination of the front wheels measured against the wheel’s vertical axis.

 The camber plays a critical role when maneuvering corners.
-If the camber is not aligned correctly, it can cause handling issues, excessive tire wear, and fuel consumption that unnecessarily eats up your pockets.
+If the camber is not aligned correctly, it can cause handling issues, excessive tire wear, and fuel consumption, unnecessarily eating up your pockets.

-The critical indicators for a deviation from the correct alignment are increased gas mileage, tire wear, and of course, you will notice significant steering wheel handling issues.
-You should always check your camber alignment to align with the manufacturer’s default settings.
+The critical indicators for a deviation from the correct alignment are increased gas mileage, tire wear, and, of course, you will notice significant steering wheel handling issues.
+Always check your camber alignment to align with the manufacturer’s default settings.

 Wheel alignment is a crucial aspect of safe driving.
 Experts recommend checking your camber setting to ensure the wheels are correctly aligned.